tbui0525/Animal-Tag/README.md

 - 1.3.2 Ultra Ball
 - 1.4.0 Hypercomplex power system with Among Us Crewmate
 - 1.5.0 The Great Cleansing.
 Game was too hard to fully remember and follow.
-- **1.6.0 The Revival.** The game has been considerably reworked and reorganized.
+- 1.6.0 The Revival.
+The game has been considerably reworked and reorganized.
+- 1.6.1 Wolf, Bear, Squid added.
+Fixed Gameplay Mechanics for 7+ players